 For example, you might find out that a certain CPP, given it highlights specific features of the app or game is driving new installs coming in through that CPP to use that feature more, and having a higher LTV.

 Install Experience Testing

-- What is it: Storemaven’s solution for rich and advanced App Store product page tests.
+- What is it: Storemaven’s solution for rich and advanced App Store product page A/B tests.